All “Natural” Fat Free Half & Half or

 These are a bit controversial.
 Did you know that these are mainly made from genetically modified soybeans?
 And many people – including myself – would argue that GMOs are NOT natural.

-Here is an excerpt from an article that you may find of some interest:
+Here is an excerpt from an article I found years ago that couldn’t be of more interest today:

 “…Mono- and diglycerides are emulsifying agents – they are both hydrophilic (attracting water) and hydrophobic (repelling water), so they are soluble in both water AND fat, which makes them unique – but not necessarily natural.
 They are used to keep oils from separating out of products and used to increase shelf life – the same reasons that trans fats are used in most products.
 Just think of traditional peanut butter – it is smooth and creamy right out of the jar because the trans fat in it prevents the oil from separating out.
 In fact, you’ll find mono- and diglycerides in many varieties of peanut butter in addition to bakery products – and you’ll even find them in most margarines, another product where trans fat runs rampant.